Phidippus regius

-Phidippus regius, commonly known as the regal jumper, is a species of jumping spider found in parts of the United States and the Caribbean.
+Phidippus regius, commonly known as the regal jumper, is a species of jumping spider (family Salticidae) found in parts of the United States and the Caribbean.
 It is the largest species of jumping spider in eastern North America.

 Description

-Adult male P. regius measure 12 mm long on average, but can range between 6-18 mm long.
+Adult male P. regius measure 12 mm long on average, but can range between 6 and 18 mm long.
 The first pair of legs, which are disproportionately larger in large males, have an alternating black and white fringe.
-The opisthosoma is black with several white markings on the dorsum - a basal band, a central triangular spot, and two posterior oval spots.
+The opisthosoma is black with several white markings on the dorsum: a basal band, a central triangular spot, and two posterior oval spots.
 The chelicerae are large and iridescent green-blue-violet in color, with a tubercle on each.

-Adult female P. regius measure 15 mm long on average, but can range between 7-22 mm long.
-They may exhibit white or orange markings on the opisthosoma similar to the white markings seen in males, but the rest of the body is largely covered with scales which may be brown, orange, tan, gray, or a combination of those colors.
-The chelicerae are iridescent green or red-violet in color, but lack the tubercles found on the chelicerae of males.
+Adult female P. regius measure 15 mm long on average, with a range between 7 and 22 mm.
+They may exhibit white or orange markings on the opisthosoma similar to those seen in males, but the rest of the body is largely covered with scales that may be brown, orange, tan, gray, or combinations thereof.
+The chelicerae are iridescent green or red-violet but lack the tubercles present in males.
 Females have several tufts of setae around the eyes that males lack.

-The juvenile P. regius is pale brown, with reddish brown markings on the opisthosoma rimmed with black.
+The juvenile P. regius is pale brown, with reddish-brown markings on the opisthosoma rimmed with black.
 The fangs are dark red.
-In southern populations, juvenile females may develop scales as early as the third instar, while males are black and white throughout their life cycle.
+In southern populations, juvenile females may develop scales as early as the third instar, while males remain black and white throughout their life cycle.